 While it’s more comfortable and trendier to be pessimistic, we believe that optimism is the only realism.
 Based on history, we confidently believe in the ability of a capitalistic society to prosper on the back of our collective ingenuity.
 The asset class that best captures this ingenuity are equities (the global stock market, the great companies we all use every day).

-Contrary to the financial illiterate, the mature investor refuses to react inappropriately to disappointing events.
+Contrary to the financially illiterate, the mature investor refuses to react inappropriately to disappointing events.
 Instead, he/she continually acts on a plan.

 Once these principles have been mastered, the financial literate follows the following three investment practices: